NunoSempere/rosenrot-browser/README.md

 - Rosenrot is my fork from rose.
 It has accumulated cruft that I like, like a "readability" plugin that simplifies annoying websites like [Matt Levine's Money Stuff newsletter](https://www.bloomberg.com/opinion/articles/2022-10-18/matt-levine-s-money-stuff-credit-suisse-was-a-reverse-meme-stock).
 - Rosenrot is also a song by the German hardcore rock band [Rammstein](https://www.youtube.com/watch?v=af59U2BRRAU).

+You can see some screenshots in the [screenshots](./screenshots) folder.

 ### Features

 - tabs, cookies, caching